-A lot of hospice care is provided in your home or through visits to the hospice.
-Hospices also provide specialist care towards the end of life, which may be for a period of weeks or months.
+Hospice care is provided in your home or through you visiting the hospice.
+Hospices also provide specialist care towards the end of life, which could be for a period of weeks or months.

 If it becomes difficult for you to do things at home, your medical team might suggest a short stay in a hospice.
 Many people fear this means they will not return home.
-However, the average length of stay in a hospice in the UK is around 2 weeks.
-The person then returns home.
+However, the average length of stay in a hospice in the UK is around 2 weeks before the person goes home.

 Many hospitals in the UK have specialist palliative care teams who can provide support tailored to your needs.
 These teams are made up of professionals including specialist palliative care consultants, clinical nurse specialists in palliative care, physiotherapists, occupational therapists, chaplains and counsellors.
-The team assess your needs while you are in hospital and offer support to help make you as comfortable as possible.

 Palliative care is offered in a variety of settings: at home, in hospices and to hospital inpatients.
 You might have short periods of time in hospital to help with symptom control or to deal with a particular problem.
-For example, if you have lymphoma in your bone marrow, you are at risk of bleeding and infection, both of which can require prompt medical attention.
+For example, if you have lymphoma in your bone marrow, you are at risk of bleeding and infection.
 Hospitals are well equipped to provide any necessary medicines or blood transfusions at short notice, to deal with problems promptly.

-Marie Curie nurses work in partnership with the NHS and are funded by the charity Marie Curie Cancer Care and by the NHS.
-They are registered nurses who are trained and experienced in looking after people with terminal illness in their homes.
+Marie Curie nurses work in partnership with the NHS and are funded by both organisations (Marie Curie Cancer Care and NHS).
+They are registered nurses who are trained and experienced in providing one to one care for people with terminal illness in their homes.
 They also support family members and friends who are caring for them.
-In some areas of the UK, Marie Curie nurses offer additional services.
-An example of this is staying overnight, usually for around 8 to 9 hours, in order to allow carers to get some rest.

-The exact services offered depends on the needs set out by a particular local NHS.
+The exact offering of Marie Curie nurses depends on where you are in the UK.
 You can find out about Marie Curie nursing in your area through your district nurse or GP.

-To be referred to the Marie Curie nursing service, you’ll need a referral from your GP, district nurse or specialist nurse.
+To be referred to the Marie Curie nursing service, you’ll need a referral from your GP, district nurse or Clinical Nurse Specialist.

 How can I access palliative care?

 There is a wide range of palliative care available.
-Speak to your GP or district nurse about your palliative care needs and requests.
+Speak to your GP or a member of your medical team about your palliative care needs and requests.
 They can support you to get the help that best suits you.

-Charges might apply if your care is provided by social services.
-If your care needs are primarily the result of a long-term, complex health condition, the NHS might pay the charges for you in a scheme called ‘continuing care’.
-You can read more about the NHS continuing care scheme on the NHS website.
+However, you might need to pay for social care provided by social services.
+In some cases, the NHS might pay some of the charges for you in a scheme called ‘continuing healthcare’.
+You can read more about the NHS continuing healthcare scheme on the NHS website.

-Even if you are not eligible for NHS funding, you might qualify for a contribution towards the costs from another organisation, such as a charity.
+If you are not eligible for NHS funding, you might qualify for a contribution towards the costs from another organisation, such as a charity.
 Macmillan welfare advisors can talk you through any sources of financial support that are available to you.

 Palliative care supports you to live your life feeling as well as possible, physically and emotionally.
-It’s your right to choose if you’d like palliative care and, if so, in which forms.
+It is your right to choose if you’d like palliative care and, if so, in which forms.
 Many people choose to have some form of palliative care – even if this is just to relieve pain.

-Some people choose to write an advance decision (‘living will’).
-This allows you to write down treatments you would or wouldn’t want in future.
+Some people choose to write a ‘living will’ (advance decision to refuse treatment), where you list in writing any treatments you wouldn’t want in future.
 The purpose of this is to provide a legal record, in case you become unable to communicate your preferences when you need to.
 You are also entitled to set out any wider preferences about your care by making an advance care plan (though this is not a legally binding document) This can include anything that’s important to you, for example, where you would like to be looked after, how you’d like to dress or what music you enjoy listening to.